Independent travel training

 What is independent travel training?

-Travel training supports children, young people and adults to get more out of life through learning the skills and building confidence to use public transport safely.
+This is a free service which supports children and young people to get more out of life through learning the skills and building confidence to use public transport safely.
 You can download our independent travel training (PDF, 2.46MB) for more information.

 - increase independence